 - Close collaborators from other departments include: Ann D. Cohen (Psychiatry), Oscar L. Lopez (Neurology), and Beth E. Snitz (Neurology).

-- Collaborators from other departments include: Howard J. Aizenstein (Geriatric Psychiatry), Meryl Butters (Psychiatry), Lana Chahine (Neurology), Kirk Erickson (Psychology), Peter J. Gianaros (Psychology), Amy Wagner (Physical Medicine and Rehabilitation), and Andrea L. Weinstein (Psychiatry).
+- Collaborators from other departments include: Howard J. Aizenstein (Geriatric Psychiatry), Meryl Butters (Psychiatry), Lana Chahine (Neurology), Kirk Erickson (Psychology), Peter J. Gianaros (Psychology), Amy Wagner (Physical Medicine and Rehabilitation), Andrea L. Weinstein (Psychiatry) and Zongqi Xia (Neurology).

 PREVENTION, LIFESTYLE, & PHYSICAL ACTIVITY EPIDEMIOLOGY